jtf-1/FUN-MAP_CAUCASUS/README.md

 - ILCS: Channel 4
 - Tower/Paddles: 308.475 AM

-(Use CV TWR alt freq 289.025 to call AI Tower to request landing.
+(Use CV Deck freq 274.075 to call AI Tower to request landing.
 This also activates lights at night)

 Tarawa:
 - BRC 280'